robbie-carragher/Twidget/README.md

    - Save the widget settings.

 3. **View the Widget**
-   - Visit your site to see the live Twitter feed displayed in the chosen widget area.
+   - You can visit your site to see the live Twitter feed displayed in the chosen widget area.

 ---